leonardotavares20/Maximize_Contact_Form/README.md

 ![Alt Text](./public/assets/images/thaynaog-captura.png)

+ThayOG is a responsive contact page with form validation.

 ## Commands to utilize the project with Docker

 To use this project with docker, you need to instal Docker and Git